Skip to content

 Brown’s big numbers

 Lange likes to say that he doesn’t call many plays.
-Letting his players create and improvise is a kind thing to do, but it can also be a gamble against big-time teams.
+Letting his players create and improvise is a kind thing to do, but it also can be a gamble against big-time teams.

 He did it anyway, trusting star guards Erik Reynolds II and Xzayvier Brown.
 They mostly delivered again, with one obvious exception.

-Reynolds scored 32 points over the two games: 26 vs. Texas Tech, then just six vs. Texas on 1-of-10 field goal shooting.
-Of all the reasons for the loss to the Longhorns, that was naturally at the top.
+Reynolds scored 32 points over the two games: 26 vs. Texas Tech, then just six vs. Texas on 1-of-10 field-goal shooting.
+Of all the reasons for the loss to the Longhorns, that naturally was at the top.

 Brown scored 35 points combined, including a 13-for-13 night at the free throw line vs. Texas Tech earned by driving relentlessly at the Red Raiders’ defense.